MileHacker Logo

 Best Times to Visit

 Bolzano experiences a humid subtropical climate with Mediterranean influences, due to its protected valley location.
-Summers are warm, winters are cold but generally mild compared to higher mountain areas.
+Summers are balmy, winters are cold but generally mild compared to higher mountain areas.
 Rain occurs throughout the year, with more rainfall in spring and summer.

 Spring (April - May) and Autumn (September - October) feature pleasant weather for city exploration, cycling, and lower-altitude hiking.
 Summer (June - August) brings warm to hot temperatures, ideal for hiking and mountain activities.
-Winter (November - March) is ideal for skiing in nearby resorts and visiting the Christmas markets.
+Winter (November - March) is ideal for skiing in nearby resorts and seeing the Christmas markets.

 Seasonal Activities